FortiFlex Workshop

 Now that we know how the FortiFlex Program works, and we know how to automate with it, lets fly!

-This section will explore how a Managed Security Service Provider (MSSP) might implement FortiFlex to manage multiple clients’ security infrastructure efficiently and automatically.
+This task will explore how a Managed Security Service Provider (MSSP) might implement FortiFlex to manage multiple clients’ security infrastructure efficiently and automatically.
 The MSSP may want to offer a self service portal for their customers to provision, entitle, and deploy their own FortiGate VMs with pre-defined security templates created by the MSSP.

 As long as you’re using the same browser you used for logging into the Azure and FortiCloud Portals, you should be auto logged in with SAML and see your workshop account username next to the login button.